The How to Guide

 Friday evening: Installation

-Some installations will fail: be prepared to set girls in pairs, don’t use endless amounts of time.
+Some installations will fail: be prepared to set women up in pairs, don’t use endless amounts of time.

 Decorate the place with balloons and posters.
 Put a fun playlist together for the evening.